Kotlin/KEEP/proposals/compile-time-dependency-resolution.md

 }
 ```

 As you can see, we get the constraint syntax automatically active inside the function scope, so we can call it's functions at will.
 That's because we consider `Repository` a constraint of our program at this point.
 In other words, the program cannot work without it, it's a requirement.
-That means the following two functions are equivalent:
+That means the following two functions would be equivalent:

 ```kotlin
 // Kotlin + KEEP-87